The Jacobite (steam train): History

 In 2011, for the first time, WCR added a second daily The Jacobite from Fort William to Mallaig due to demand, using Ian Riley's Black 5 44871 and a spare set of coaches that were formerly used for The Cambrian.
 The additional service departs Fort William at 14:30 with an arrival time back in Fort William of 20:30 and runs from June to August, Monday to Friday.

 The future of The Jacobite was thrown into doubt in 2015 by the complete suspension of West Coast Railways' train operating company licence.
 The ban was lifted on 8 May 2015, allowing the service to resume.
 West Coast Railway were banned again between February and March 2016.

+The railway resumed service later, but due to safety concerns it was suspended again in July 2023, with passengers offered full refunds.
+Another suspension of service occurred in March 2024, with West Coast Railways attempting to seek exemption from the Office of Rail and Road from a requirement to install a central locking system to its carriages.
+The service suspension caused complaints from the local community due to the economic impact caused by the reduction of tourists visiting the region.
+Competing excursion train company Locomotive Services Limited ran "The West Highlander" excursion as a trial run in April 2024 over the Jacobite's route from Fort William to Mallaig while the West Coast Railway operation was shut down.
+West Coast Railways announced a return to service in April using modern coaching stock as a stopgap measure shortly afterwards.